 One of the Company's larger clients made a demand for damages related to a project in which the Company was performing services.
 The client alleges breaches of certain representations and warranties regarding the Company's performance and is seeking indemnification for damages from those alleged breaches.
 No litigation has been filed.
 The Company believes that it has defenses against the claims described in the demand, and intends to zealously defend against those claims.
 However, the Company cannot provide any assurance that the Company will prevail in the dispute or even partially prevail.
-Further, if the Company is unsuccessful in any settlement discussions, the Company also cannot provide any assurance that the client will not use set off rights in the contract, even if the Company disputes the claims or amount of damages alleged.
-In the event the Company does not fully prevail in this dispute, the Company may have to pay damages in amounts for which it may not have reserved or which may or may not be covered by the Company's insurance policies; further, even if the damages are covered, depending on the outcome, the Company's insurance may not cover or be adequate to pay the entire claim.
+Further, if the Company is unsuccessful in any settlement discussions, the Company also cannot provide any assurance that the client will not use set off rights in the contract, even if the Company disputes the claims or amount of damages in amounts for which it may not have reserved or which may or may not be covered by the Company's insurance policies; further, even if the damages are covered, depending on the outcome, the Company's insurance may not cover or be adequate to pay the entire claim.
 In addition, the Company cannot guarantee that the Company will not lose future business with such client as a result of such dispute.